-In FY2021, the Audit & Supervisory Committee conducted discussions and examinations throughout the fiscal year.
-It focused on uniform coordination among the internal audit departments, internal control departments, and Head Office supervisory departments and the status of initiatives toward autonomous-decentralized internal control.
-It also examined appropriate ways to address changes in the environment such as trends in the auditing industry and digitalization of audits, high aspirations to solving societal issues and the status of initiatives taken toward reforming the organizational culture to realize a free and open communication environment, watching over the strengthening of the Board of Directors' monitoring function, sure execution of succession plans toward appropriate management succession, and introduction of a new management cycle and setting key concrete measures under Epson 25 Renewed and the progress thereof, as the perspective of important audit and supervision.
-The Audit & Supervisory Committee meeting was held 22 times from April 2021 to the Ordinary General Meeting of Shareholders in June 2022.
+In FY2022, the Audit & Supervisory Committee conducted discussions and examinations throughout the fiscal year.
+It focused on uniform coordination among the internal audit departments, internal control departments, and Head Office supervisory departments and the effectiveness of autonomous-decentralized internal control.
+It also monitored the state of the response to the organizational culture, watched over the strengthening of the Board of Directors' monitoring function, and monitored the setting of key concrete measures under Epson 25 Renewed and the progress thereof, from the perspective of important audit and supervision.

+The Audit & Supervisory Committee meeting was held 17 times in FY2022 and five times in FY2023 from April 2023 to the Ordinary General Meeting of Shareholders in June 2023.
 The status of attendance by each Audit & Supervisory Committee member is as shown in the following table.

-she wil in the fene wing more.

-Attendance at meetings of the Audit

-Name Title & Supervisory Committee

-(Attendance rate)

-Taro Shigemoto Director, Full-Time Audit & 4/4 (100%)

-Supervisory Committee Member

-Masayuki Kawana Director, Full-Time Audit & 18/18 (100%)

-Supervisory Committee Member

-Yoshio Shirai Outside Director, Audit & 22/22 (100%)

-Supervisory Committee Member

-Susumu Murakoshi Outside Director, Audit & 22/22 (100%)

-Supervisory Committee Member

-Michiko Ohtsuka Outside Director, Audit & 22/22 (100%)

-Supervisory Committee Member
+Attendance at meetings of N T'4 the Audit & Supervisory Committee Name Title (Attendance rate) FY2022 FY2023 Magayalti Varyana Director, Full-Time Audit & 17/17 5/5 Masayuki Kawana Supervisory Committee Member (100%) (100%) Yoshio Shirai Outside Director, Audit & 17/17 5/5 Supervisory Committee Member (100%) (100%) Susumu Murakoshi Outside Director, Audit & 17/17 5/5 Susuinu murakosin Supervisory Committee Member (100%) (100%) Michiko Ohtsuka Outside Director, Audit & 17/17 5/5 Supervisory Committee Member (100%) (100%)